purpleladydragons/purpleladydragons.github.io/_posts/2022-05-22-RSA-Cryptography.md

 This all felt extremely unintuitive to me so let's break it into steps and I'll try to show/prove why they work.
 As for how they came up with this, well that's a lot harder and part of the reason it was such a huge accomplishment!
+Probably, it started with knowing that modulo exponentiation is very unintuitive and basically random as far as we can tell.
+If you pass two numbers x and x+1 through modulo exponentiation, you get very different results (TODO not in all cases right? only under certain circumstances?)

 Alice wants to create her public key.
 She does so by choosing two secret values p and q. p and q should be very large primes.
 In practical details, there are some extra constraints around p and q because there are several tricks that make factoring N easier under certain conditions. [example](https://crypto.stackexchange.com/questions/13113/how-can-i-find-the-prime-numbers-used-in-rsa)